MichelBarnett/Test/iot-hub-device-sdk-c-intro.md

 }
 ```

-This code is very similar to what we saw in the **iothub\_client\_sample\_amqp** sample where we created a message from a byte array and then used **IoTHubClient\_SendEventAsync** to send it to IoT Hub.
+This code is very similar to what we saw in the **iothub\_client\_sample\_amqp** application where we created a message from a byte array and then used **IoTHubClient\_SendEventAsync** to send it to IoT Hub.
 After that we just have to free the message handle and serialized data buffer we allocated earlier.

 The second to last parameter of **IoTHubClient\_SendEventAsync** is a reference to a callback function that’s called when the data is successfully sent.
 Here’s an example of a callback function: